tkurtbond/Minimal-OpenD6/ANNOUNCE.md

 Why start with *Minimal OpenD6* instead of of *OpenD6*?
 Because you want to start with a minimal core and add things gradually, rather than starting with a very large document and cutting out everything you don't want!
+(Different approaches work better for different folks.)

 *Minimal OpenD6* provides
 [reStructuredText](https://docutils.sourceforge.io/rst.html) source
-for the document, as well as simple PDF, HTML, EPUB, Microsoft Word `.docx`, and OpenOffice/LibreOffice `.odt` output.
+for the document, as well as simple PDF, HTML, EPUB, Microsoft Word `.docx`, OpenOffice/LibreOffice `.odt`, and Markdown output.
 Conversions to other formats are possible using [pandoc](https://pandoc.org/) or other means.